Amcelo13/Voice-Assistant/README.md

 It is capable of opening your code editor or IDE with a single voice command.

+It can also send #Whatsapp Messages by web using #pywhatkit module

                                                            Made with creativity and ❤️ by Chetan Thakur!